The NPA personality test

 However, complex as personality can be, the clear understanding of one's behavior must first begin with the identification of one's NPA genetic character type.

 Q. Don't the three traits of sanguinity (sometimes "narcissism"), perfectionism and aggression carry a negative connotation?

 A. No. These are natural traits, and all humans have them.
 They are part and parcel of the human character structure, and one should take pride in them.

 Q. If human personality rests on genetic factors, does this mean that there is a "biological determinism" to human behavior?
 Does this mean that our character traits are determined from the day that we are born, and there is nothing we can do to affect our behavior?

 A. No. Although much of our personality is innately genetic, our cognitive potential (intelligence, reasoning, etc.) does give us a measure of "free will".
-Although we cannot alter our basic character traits, we certainly can alter our behavior.
+Although we cannot alter our basic character traits -- just as we cannot change our gender -- we certainly can alter our behavior.

 Q. Is there a relationship between NPA character type and disease?

 A. We believe that the genes that determine NPA character type are also involved in the predisposition to many diseases, both physical and mental.
 This interaction may explain the basis of many of the so-called "psychosomatic diseases" that have been in the medical literature for many years.
 These diseases include ones like diabetes, thyroid disease, inflammatory bowel disease, peptic ulcer, coronary artery disease, spasmodic dysphonia, diseases of the skin and rheumatoid arthritis.

 Specifically, we believe that the various NPA character types may be predisposed to certain physical and mental diseases.
 You can help us develop hypotheses (to be tested in controlled studies) by taking the online NPA test and noting any condition that you have via the dropdown list at the bottom of the test page.

 Q. Is there a relationship between the NPA test and the results of other tests, such as the Enneagram or the Myers-Briggs?